rita10514/nodejsProjects/CinimaDataMngSite-FinalProject/README.md

 ## Usage
 Once the dependencies are installed, you can run  `npm start` on each VS code window ,to start the application.
 You will then be able to access the web site at localhost:3000.
-On the login page click on "create acount" and choose a password for the username you creted in the usees database.
+On the login page click on "Sign Up" and choose a password for the username you creted in the usees database.
 Now you can login with those username and password.

 <div align="center">